hesingh/misc/p4-crisper/ansible2.md

 }

-control ingress(...) cleave { // tells compiler to remove this control ...
+control ingress(...) cleave { // tells compiler to cleave this control ...
 }

 control foo(...) {
-    action boo(...) cleave { // action not tied to any table is removed.
+        action boo(...) cleave { // action not tied to any table is cleaved.
 	}

 	action woo(... ) {}

-	table moo cleave { // remove table, its action woo(), table invocation in apply block. key = {}
+	table moo cleave { // cleave table, its action woo(), table invocation in apply block. key = {}
 		action = { woo; }
 	}